KAnnMitch/Ladies-Love-Hacking-Submissions/README.md

 PROJECT SUBMISSIONS:

-If for some reason you are unable to edit this MD, then feel free to add your submission to this google drive folder if those options do not work, please reach out to keisha.mitchell-ext@ledger.fr by 5/25/22, 8pm EST so that we may assist you further.
+If for some reason you are unable to edit this MD, then feel free to add your submission to this google drive folder:https://drive.google.com/drive/folders/1dk7JANpwmj6KmPDeKYmRw6hYPWnmA2cD?usp=sharing if those options do not work, please reach out to keisha.mitchell-ext@ledger.fr by 5/25/22, 8pm EST so that we may assist you further.
 We look forward to seeing your work!
 *This repo will remain open and public until 5/26/22, 12am EST.